 Property Tax Payment - Residential and Commercial Property Taxes in Texas

 Those who escrow for taxes and insurance have little to fret over.
 Your mortgage company will pay the property taxes from your escrow account.
 You should receive a receipt from the tax assessor indicating payment has been made.
-The receipt is important to retain, as many homeowners deduct property taxes for federal income tax purposes.
+The receipt is essential to retain, as many homeowners deduct property taxes for federal income tax purposes.